WesleyYep/exchange/docs/design.md

 # sorted/Exchange

-An example exchange to be used as part of a test trading system
+An example trading exchange to be used as part of a test trading system

 ## Modules